 The Himalayas have been both a boundary and meeting ground for various cultures and many people have traveled to trade in this region and to visit religious sites.
 You don’t need to be a mountaineer to enjoy this fabulous region – learn more about unique Mount Everest tours offered by Enchanting Travels.

 Thousands of travelers on the renowned Silk Road route from China to Persia and central Asia have passed through this region.
 The Himalayas was home to the Indus Valley civilization – one the three oldest civilizations of the world!
+Even now, may parts of the region bear similarities to neighboring countries such as Nepal, Bhutan and Tibet.

 Several great rivers rise in the Himalayas, including the Brahmaputra, the Indus and the Ganges, and their drainage basins, which you can visit on your private Himalayas tour, house hundreds of millions of people.
 North of Delhi, the Himalayan region of India consists of three separate states – Jammu and Kashmir, Himachal Pradesh and Uttarakhand.
 Several tribes occupied the state of Himachal Pradesh from time to time, dividing up the area into smaller regions or janapadas (great realms) that were later united under the Gupta dynasty.